henvic/picel/README.md

 If you need to write URLs by hand take a look at the [examples for the JS encoder](https://github.com/henvic/picel-js#examples) and [its source code](https://github.com/henvic/picel-js/blob/master/picel.js).

 ## Contributing
-In lieu of a formal style guide, take care to maintain the existing coding style.Add unit tests for any new or changed functionality.
+In lieu of a formal style guide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
 Check your code with go fmt, go vet, go test, go cover, and go lint.

 * [Binary built by GoBuilder.me](https://gobuilder.me/github.com/henvic/picel)
 * [Lint for this repo](http://go-lint.appspot.com/github.com/henvic/picel)